Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Mercer Home Heating Fuel Comparison

-Homes have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Mercer, used by 2,627,206 or 74% of residents.
-The next most popular primary heating fuel for Mercer residents is Electricity, used by 617,773 homes (17%).
-The rest of the homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).
+Homeowners have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in Mercer, used by 2,627,206 or 74% of residents.
+The next most popular primary heating fuel for Mercer households is Electricity, used by 617,773 homes (17%).
+The other homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).

 Mercer County Residential Primary Home Heating Fuel (in Number of Households)